 When you focus on the things that improve your NPS instead of worrying about how to artificially increase it, you’ll see the true impact that Client Success can have on your business.
 If a customer has a great onboarding experience, has all the tools and knowledge necessary to take advantage of your solution, and knows who to contact whenever they face an issue, they are more likely to become active users who are brand promoters.

 Don't just aim for customer satisfaction.
-Aim for customer loyalty.
+Aim for customer loyalty and growth.